Electron scattering from aminoacetonitrile: effects of polarisation-correlation and basis-set on cross section: Conclusion

 \section{Conclusion}

-This work presents a detailed $R$-matrix study of electron scattering from aminoacetonitrile in the 0–10 eV range, reporting elastic, excitation, momentum transfer, and differential cross sections.
-By systematically comparing static-exchange (SE), static-exchange plus polarization (SEP), and configuration interaction (CI) models with two basis sets (6-311G* and cc-pVTZ), the role of polarization, correlation, and basis-set choice in shaping scattering dynamics has been established.
+This work presents a detailed $R$-matrix study of electron scattering from aminoacetonitrile in the $\sim$0–10 eV range, reporting integral elastic, excitation, momentum transfer, and differential elastic cross sections.
+By systematically comparing static-exchange (SE), static-exchange plus polarisation (SEP), and configuration interaction (CI) models with two basis sets (6-311G* and cc-pVTZ), the role of polarisation, correlation, and basis-set choice in shaping scattering dynamics has been established.

 The eigenphase analysis revealed a clear progression across models.
 SE calculations produced only diffuse, basis-dependent features without strong evidence of resonances.
-The inclusion of polarization in the SEP model stabilized and sharpened resonances, consistently locating them in the 4–5 eV region.
+The inclusion of polarisation in the SEP model stabilised and sharpened resonances, consistently locating them in the 4–5 eV region.
 The CI model provided the most reliable description, yielding robust $^{2}A'$ and $^{2}A''$ resonances at $\sim$4.3–4.6 eV with widths of 1–1.7 eV, well reproduced across both basis sets.
 At higher energies (7–10 eV), extremely narrow resonances were detected in CI, suggesting possible long-lived Feshbach-type states.

 Elastic and momentum-transfer cross sections supported these resonance assignments.
-While SE produced smooth, featureless behavior, SEP and CI introduced structures near 4–5 eV that aligned with the low-energy eigenphase resonances.
-The momentum transfer cross sections further emphasized resonance-driven enhancements in the 4–6 eV region and showed overall reductions in magnitude when correlation was included.
+While SE produced smooth, featureless behaviour, SEP and CI introduced structures near 4–5 eV that aligned with the low-energy eigenphase resonances.
+The momentum transfer cross sections further emphasised resonance-driven enhancements in the 4–6 eV region and showed overall reductions in magnitude when correlation was included.
 Excitation cross sections highlighted the importance of basis-set quality.
 With 6-311G*, excitation probabilities were underestimated, and resonance structures appeared smoothed out.
 In contrast, cc-pVTZ yielded significantly larger cross sections with pronounced peaks at 8.5 and 9.5 eV, consistent with the narrow high-energy resonances seen in eigenphase analysis.
 This underscores that diffuse basis functions are essential for accurately describing coupling to excited states.
-Differential cross sections confirmed forward-peaked scattering dominated by long-range interactions but also revealed resonance-driven modifications at 5 eV, particularly enhanced backscattering when polarization and correlation were included.
+Differential cross sections confirmed forward-peaked scattering dominated by long-range interactions but also revealed resonance-driven modifications at 5 eV, particularly enhanced backscattering when polarisation and correlation were included.